sarahnajibah/Lung_Cancer_Classification_using_CNN/README.md

 # Lung_Cancer_Classification_using_CNN
-I developed a deep learning model for classifying lung cancer into three types - benign, malignant, and normal - using CNN.
+Deep learning project for classifying lung cancer into three types - benign, malignant, and normal - using CNN.
 The dataset was obtained from Kaggle's: https://www.kaggle.com/datasets/hamdallak/the-iqothnccd-lung-cancer-dataset.
 In this implementation, I divided the process into five stages:
 - importing libraries